 Women's swimming & diving vs. Johns Hopkins, Jan.
 25, 2012 (Photos by Phil Hoffmann)

-Morrison and the Mids have tallied a record of 72-11 -- which includes two undefeated seasons -- with four first-place and three second-place showings at the Patriot League Championship over the last seven seasons.
+Morrison and the Mids have tallied a record of 77-15 -- which includes two undefeated seasons -- with five first-place and three second-place showings at the Patriot League Championship over the last eight seasons.
+In all, Morrison has guided the Mids to a 93-25 record and either first (five) or second-place finishes at the Patriot League meet nine times in his 10 seasons.
+He has been tabbed as the Patriot League Coach of the Year four times and as the ECAC Coach of the Year twice.

 The 2012-13 season came one year after the Mids scored a league-record 933.5 points to win the program's 10th Patriot League title in 2012, won its first ECAC championship and qualified a trio of Mids for the 2012 U.S. Olympic Trials.